 What is PIRLS?

-PIRLS enables countries around the world to make evidence-based decisions to improve educational policy by building a national picture of pupil achievement after 4 years of primary schooling.
+PIRLS enables countries around the world to make evidence-based decisions to improve educational policy by building a national picture of pupil achievement after 4 years of primary schooling (or around age 10).
 The study also collects valuable information on pupils’ attitudes and motivations to help understand how they contribute to pupil performance.

 PIRLS 2021 marks the 20th anniversary of PIRLS.
-A sample of England’s Year 5 pupils has participated in PIRLS every five years since 2001 and so PIRLS 2021 will provide data on trends in comparative reading achievement in England over the last 20 years.
+A sample of England’s Year 5 pupils has participated in PIRLS every five years since 2001, so PIRLS 2021 provides data on trends in comparative reading achievement in England over the last 20 years.

 What does the assessment consist of?

 The PIRLS reading assessment is based on a comprehensive framework that covers two major purposes of reading — for literary experience, and to acquire and use information.